Zeioth/django-dual-authentication/README.md

 # django-dual-authentication

-This module allows authentication with either a username or an email address.
-It overrides [Django](https://www.djangoproject.com/) authenticate method, so it's backwards incompatibility proof.
+This package allows [Django](https://www.djangoproject.com/) authenticate a user with either a username or an email address.
+It overrides [Django](https://www.djangoproject.com/) authenticate method, so it should work in almost any case of use.

 Supported Python versions: